MicrosoftDocs/powerapps-docs/powerapps-docs/teams/known-issues-limitations.md

 ms.topic: conceptual
 ms.custom:
 ms.date: 09/14/2020
-ms.author: mabolanos
+ms.author: mabolan
 ms.reviewer: tapanm
 ---
 # Known issues and limitations

-This article provides details about the known issues and limitations of the Power Apps and Teams integration capabilities when using [**Project Oakdale environments**](power-platform/admin/about-teams-environment).
+This article provides details about the known issues and limitations of the Power Apps and Teams integration capabilities when using [**Project Oakdale environments**](/power-platform/admin/about-teams-environment).

 ## Component library